 Good news: my dissertation on African technology innovation hubs is now complete!
-The digital record is here, and the hardbound copy will shortly be deposited with Oxford’s Bodleian Libraries as well.
+The permanent digital record (incl. a pdf for download) is here, and the hardbound copy will shortly be deposited with Oxford’s Bodleian Libraries as well.

 Friederici, N. (2016, October).
 Innovation Hubs in Africa: Assemblers of Technology Entrepreneurs.
 Dissertation, Oxford, UK: Oxford Internet Institute, University of Oxford.